halftheopposite/TOSIOS/README.md

 ## 🕹️ Playing

+Want to play right away?
 You can play the game by following (and sharing) this link https://tosios-demo.herokuapp.com/.

 **Rules**

 The game principles are fairly easy to grasp:

 1. Every player is positionned randomly on the map during the `lobby`.
-2. When the `game` starts, each player must take down others.
+2. When the `game` starts, each player must take down others (either in death match, or team death match).
 3. There are some `potions` on the map that restore health.
-4. The last one alive wins 🎉.
+4. The last player (or team) alive wins 🎉.

 You can see a very small amount of gameplay below (the framerate of this GIF is low):